2023 Best Value Nursing Graduate Certificate Schools in the New England Region

 Top 10 Best Nursing Graduate Certificate Schools

 Our analysis found American Sentinel University to be the best value school for nursing students who want to pursue a graduate certificate in the New England Region .
-Located in the midsize suburb of Aurora, American Sentinel University is a private for-profit college with a small student population.
+Located in the medium-sized suburb of Aurora, American Sentinel University is a private for-profit college with a small student population.

 The average tuition and fees for an out-of-state graduate students at Rivier are $12,195 a year.

-A rank of #3 on this year’s list means Saint Joseph’s College of Maine is a great value for nursing students working on their graduate certificate.
+You’ll be in good company if you decide to attend Saint Joseph’s College of Maine.
+It ranked #3 on our 2023 Best Value Nursing Graduate Certificate Schools in the New England Region list.
 Located in the rural area of Standish, Saint Joseph's Maine is a private not-for-profit college with a small student population.

 Saint Joseph’s Maine graduate students pay an average of $9,766 in tuition and fees each year.

-You’ll join some of the best and brightest minds around you if you attend Endicott College.
-The school came in at #4 on this year’s Best Value Nursing Graduate Certificate Schools in the New England Region list.
-Endicott is a small private not-for-profit school located in the large suburb of Beverly.
+You’ll be in good company if you decide to attend Endicott College.
+It ranked #4 on our 2023 Best Value Nursing Graduate Certificate Schools in the New England Region list.
+Endicott is a small private not-for-profit school located in the suburb of Beverly.

 Husson graduate students pay an average of $17,680 in tuition and fees each year.